The Case Against Glyphosate

 I’m Ready To Join The Lawsuit: What’s Next?

-If you or a loved one was harmed by Roundup, you may be considering joining the lawsuit.
+If you or a loved one was harmed by Roundup weed killer, you may be considering joining the lawsuit settlement.
 But cancer diagnoses often come with soaring medical bills, lost wages, and other financial strains, so you might be concerned about how much it costs to hire an attorney.

 Fortunately, most lawyers who work on Roundup cases don’t require upfront fees.
 Instead, they work on a contingency fee basis.
 That means you only pay if you win your case.
 If your case is successful, your attorney is paid a portion of your compensation.
 This gives all individuals impacted by Roundup an equal chance at justice.